RedisLabs/redislabs-docs/content/rs/new-features-redis-enterprise.md

 draft: true
 categories: ["RS"]
 ---
-Below are detailed a few of the major features of this release of Redis Enterprise Software along with bug fixes and patches.
+Below are detailed a few of the major features of this release of Redis Enterprise Software (RS) along with bug fixes and patches.

 ## Geo-Distributed Active-Active Conflict-free Replicated Databases (CRDB) {#geodistributed-activeactive-conflictfree-replicated-databases-crdb}